TwinePlatform/twine-monolith/nativeApp/docs/config.md

 const ENV = {
  dev: {
-   // if running on device replace this string with a hosted server
    apiBaseUrl: `http://${localhost}:4000`,
  },
  staging: {
    apiBaseUrl: "[your.staging.api.here]",
-   // Add other keys you want here
  },
  prod: {
    apiBaseUrl: "[your.production.api.here]",
-   // Add other keys you want here
  }
 };